Sunitjana/MediQr/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License** – free to use, modify, and distribute with attribution.
+This project is under a **Restricted License**.
+- You **cannot** copy, modify, distribute, or use this project/code without prior written permission from the authors.
+- For academic, research, or commercial usage, please contact the contributors for approval.